 Story Telling Images

 The image by Matty Adame is an excellent example of a storytelling scene.
-Anyone who sees the picture can interpret that the crowd is enjoying the music played by the DJs, while the cameraman is busy capturing the footage.
+Anyone who views the picture can interpret that the crowd is enjoying the music played by the DJs, while the cameraman is busy capturing the footage.

 32. Landscape Vs Portrait Orientation